makeabilitylab/physcomp/pages/resources/index.md

 {:toc}
 ---

+## Where to Ask Questions

+I *encourage* you to ask questions!
+There are so many people out there willing to help!
+Generally, however, it's expected to search if your question has already been asked and answered before posting.

+- **StackExchange**.
+The [Arduino](https://arduino.stackexchange.com/) and [Electronics](https://electronics.stackexchange.com/) StackExchange forums are extremely popular.

+- **Reddit**.
+While Reddit is not generally known as a thoughtful, respectful community, the subreddits for [r/arduino](https://www.reddit.com/r/arduino/) and [r/diyelectronics](https://www.reddit.com/r/diyelectronics/) communities are helpful and supportive.

+- **Online Forums**.
+The most popular electronics and Arduino-based Q/A forums, include: [Adafruit](https://forums.adafruit.com/viewforum.php?f=37&sid=39a6c8dce50981dcc363bdd5b0a77b23), [Sparkfun](https://forum.sparkfun.com/index.php), [Arduino.cc](https://forum.arduino.cc/), and [EEVBlog](https://www.eevblog.com/forum/).

 ## Online Tutorials

 - [Adafruit's 18-Step Learn Arduino Guide](https://learn.adafruit.com/series/learn-arduino) is my most recommended "getting started" guide for Arduino.
 [Adafruit](https://www.adafruit.com), in general, has an extensive number of [online electronic tutorials](https://learn.adafruit.com/)—both for their own products and beyond.